Best American Express business credit cards

 How to choose the right Amex card for your business

 The best American Express business credit card for you depends on the benefits you want, the rewards you want to earn and how much you are willing to pay in annual fees.
-Also keep in mind that some business cards from American Express, like the Plum Card, are charge cards and not credit cards, which means you have to pay your balance in full each month.
+Also, keep in mind that some business cards from American Express, like the Plum Card, are charge cards and not credit cards—which means you have to pay your balance in full each month.
+Unlike typical credit cards, the Plum Card allows you to carry a balance for certain charges, but not all.

 As you compare business credit cards from this issuer, take the time to consider: